 When you’re figuring out what to have on your flyer, remember that the fewer words, the better.

-Your communication would be more effective as a result.
-To accomplish this, you’ll need to consider some basic communication strategies.
+Your communication will be more effective as a result.
+To accomplish this, you’ll need to consider putting into place a few basic communication strategies.

 First, answer these questions: "What do I wish to communicate?
 Who am I trying to reach?"

 There are usually three types of objectives for organizations: